Ratio-consistent estimation for long range dependent Toeplitz covariance with application to matrix data whitening: Applications to matrix data whitening

 We can see that the estimator $\hat p$ has an accuracy of $99.8\%$, and the estimators $\hat\alpha_i$ are also accurate.

-\subsection{PCA on time-correlated data matrix.}
+\subsection{PCA on time-correlated data matrix}

-The PCA is a widely used method for dimension reduction and noise reduction.
-Given the data matrix $\Xb^*$, our aim in this section is to reduce the column dimension $N$ by removing the noise and preserving as much signal as possible contained in $\Yb$.
+The PCA is a widely used method for noise reduction and data compression.
+Given the data matrix $\Xb$, our aim in this section is to reduce the row dimension $N$ by removing the noise and preserving as much signal as possible contained in $\Yb$.

-We recall the main steps of PCA when the columns are independent, that is, the PCA on $\Yb$.
-First, calculate the eigenvalues and the associated eigenvectors of the sample covariance matrix $\bSb_{Rid}$.
-Second, estimate the number of principal components $p$ using the algorithm described in the last paragraph.
-Third, let $\vb_1,\dots,\vb_p$ be the eigenvectors of $\bSb_{Rid}$ associated to the spikes, then each column $\yb_k$ projected to the subspace generated by $(\vb_1,\dots,\vb_p)$ is the principal component of the data, that is,
+We recall the main steps of PCA on the row vectors of $\Yb$, if the original data $\Yb$ is available. \begin{enumerate} \item Calculate the eigenvalues and the associated eigenvectors of the sample covariance matrix $\Sb_{Y}=M^{-1}\Yb\Yb^*$. \item Estimate the number of principal components (PC) $p$ using the algorithm described in \S\ref{subsec:detect_number_signals}. \item Let $\vb_1,\dots,\vb_p$ be the eigenvectors of $\Sb_{Y}$ associated to the spikes.
+Then we get the PC of each vector $\yb_k$ by projecting it into the subspace generated by $(\vb_1,\dots,\vb_p)$, that is,